12-Day Cambodia Photography Workshop

 …everything went like clockwork.
 Details were taken care of behind the scenes and never interfered with our itinerary and shooting.

-Overall, Angkor Travel Photography put together (incorporating our preferences and inputs) a terrific itinerary for our visits to Vietnam and Cambodia… read more on Tripadvisor Kathryn Sklenak Dannay - USA
+Overall, Angkor Travel Photography put together (incorporating our preferences and inputs) a terrific itinerary for our visits to Vietnam and Cambodia… read more on Tripadvisor

 Dream a Little… Here’s what we’ll see on our 12-Day Cambodia Workshop

-On day one you’ll arrive in the quaint town of Siem Reap, Cambodia, where a member of the Angkor Travel Photography team will be waiting to greet you at the airport and help you to your relaxing hotel.
+You’ll arrive in the quaint town of Siem Reap, Cambodia, where a member of the Angkor Travel Photography team will be waiting to greet you at the airport and help you to your relaxing hotel.
 Late afternoon and early evening will be spent soaking up the last rays of golden light as we get our first glimpse of an ancient temple within the Angkor Archaeological Park, before retiring to our poolside retreat to chat with new friends over welcome drinks.

 Day 2: Angkor, ancient temples and buddhist pagodas